Leaving for Australia soon? All along your trip, you will discover ways to save money. However, here are some tips to reduce your costs.

 The second-hand market is really well-developed in Australia.
 Charity shops like Vinnies, Salvation Army, Red Cross, etc are everywhere and are full of amazing stuff!
 Go to have a look you might find all your camping gear for only a few bucks.

-Online, Gumtree is THE Australian website for second hand products.
+Online, Gumtree and MarketPlace are the best places for second hand products.

 If you are looking for something new, there are many really cheap stores like Kmart, Target or Big W. You will find everything you need, from a camera to jerry cans.